William Cordova: Solo exhibitions

-Solo exhibitions include kuntur: transmissions & portals', Illinois State University, IL and his first career survey exhibition, now’s the time: narratives of southern alchemy, Perez Art Museum; Miami, FL.
+Solo exhibitions include kuntur: transmissions & portals', Illinois State University, IL and his first career survey exhibition, now’s the time: narratives of southern alchemy, Pérez Art Museum Miami, FL.
 Group shows include Pacha, Llaqta, Wasichay, Whitney Museum of American Art and the 13th Havana Biennial, Havana, Cuba 2019.

 Cordova was co-curator of the Prizm Art Fair, focused on African Diaspora Artists, during 2017–2022.

 In 2018, he was featured in an episode of Art21 alongside artist Kerry James Marshall.
 The artists were included in the contemporary art show Prospect.3: Notes for Now, in New Orleans.

 In 2020, he founded the South Florida AIM Biennial.
 A statewide site-specific outdoor expo as a response to the COVID pandemic and to bring attention to Floridas environmental crisis.
 “I wanted to prod practitioners to be more resourceful, more improvisational, to not let them forget that they are creative problem solvers,” said Cordova.

 Cordova co-curated and organized, along with artist Rick Lowe, The Greenwood Art Project in Tulsa, Oklahoma inviting Tulsans to creatively respond to the 1921 Greenwood Centennial.
 Cordova was the recipient of the 2021 Guggenheim Fellowship Award.
 In 2023 he was awarded a Creative Capital Grant.